dieslnikolas/Clicker/README.md

 # Introduction
 - Angular application, with NodeJS backend and packed via ElectronJS
-- Initial setup by this command: ng new app --directory ./ --minimal=true
+- Initial setup by this command: ng new client --directory ./ --minimal=true

 # Getting Started